aws/amazon-mwaa-docker-images/quality-checks/README.md

   enforce the use of a special command we provide called `safe-pip-install` for installing pip packages, which meets certain criteria for compatibility.

+- `trufflehog_scan.sh`: This script scans the repository for sensitive information or secrets using TruffleHog.
+It helps in identifying potential security vulnerabilities by detecting secrets, such as API keys, passwords, or other sensitive data, that may have been accidentally committed.

 ## Usage

 The easiest way to run all checks is to run the `run_all.py` script.
 If you would